Carmageddon: Legacy

-SCi had originally planned Carmageddon 4 for a release in the end of 2005.
-Little to no information was released about the game, then SCi (at the time owned by Eidos) put development on hold for unspecified reasons.
-SCi and Eidos went on to focus on other projects, while Square Enix Europe obtained the series's intellectual property rights.
+Carmageddon had two sequels, Carmageddon II: Carpocalypse Now (1998) and Carmageddon TDR 2000 (2000).
+SCi planned Carmageddon 4 for a release in the end of 2005.
+In August 2005 SCi (at the time operating under the name Eidos) put development at Visual Science on hold for unspecified reasons.

-Reboot
+Mobile versions

+In 2005, Swedish publisher Synergenix released two adaptations of the game for mobile devices entitled Carmageddon and Carmageddon 3D, developed by Impressionware and Kampo Interactive, respectively.
+Released on July 4, 2005, Carmageddon features a top-down perspective for lower-end Java devices.
+The game was later made available for BREW-compatible devices.
+Carmageddon 3D features three-dimensional graphics and was released on November 29, 2005, for Symbian and Mophun-based mobile devices.

+Cancelled reboot and future

-A reboot of the series, Carmageddon: Reincarnation was developed by Stainless Games, who re-acquired the rights to the Carmageddon name, releasing in May 2015.
-The game is downloadable for Microsoft Windows.
-Funding for the game has come partially from a Kickstarter campaign and donations through their main website.
+A reboot of the series, Carmageddon: Reincarnation, was developed by Stainless Games, who re-acquired the rights to the Carmageddon name and released the game in May 2015.
+The game is downloadable for Windows.
+Funding for the game came partially from a Kickstarter campaign and donations through their main website.
 Further funds were secured from Les Edgar (co-founder of Bullfrog Productions).
 An updated version of the game, Max Damage, was released the following year for Windows, PlayStation 4, and Xbox One.

-THQ Nordic

 In 2018, THQ Nordic bought the rights to the Carmageddon intellectual property.
 On August 3, 2021, THQ Nordic announced a Carmageddon-themed tournament in their Wreckfest racing game.
 It includes two race tracks, "Bleak City" and "Devil's Canyon", and the Eagle R car from Max Damage.